jadijadi/lpic1book/1024_use_debian_package_management.md

 another command is **purge** which will remove the package and all of its configurations.. the switch is **-P** or **--purge**.

-There is also **-L** to check the files and directories a package intalled:
+There is also **-L** to check the files and directories a package installed:

 ````
 $ dpkg -L jcal